nschoenholtz/csd/collections/_main/rules.md

 * I don't tell explicit hit point counts, but will describe visible state (and asking about it is fine too).
 * I like to use the "Defense Roll" variant, where players roll with AC against a monster's attack DC, but haven't tried to use it with D&D Beyond generated character sheets before so I'm not sure about this one for now.

+#### Spotlight and Pitch

+Spotlighting just means trying to highlight the skills and/or themes of a certain character, and it's something I try to do organically as much as possible.
+It's a been a bit challenging sometimes though with a large group and I'd like to try out a new procedure to see if it helps.

+At the beginning of each session, anyone who wants to can offer a pitch for a PC to highlight and how.
+It doesn't have to be your own character, and you don't necessarily need to offer one every week.
+I'll always bring one pitch to the table just in case.
+Instead of voting on Rumors, we'll vote on a pitch and then see if any rumors support the pitch, or come up with a new scenario if not.

+Once a character has had an official spotlight, they can't be the focus again until everyone else has had a spotlight session.

+__Example pitch__: _I want to spotlight Drop, I'm interested in the ring artifacts from her dream, maybe we can investigate that pub in Aynuk where she had a vision of her mentor?_

 ### Episodic Play

 Taking influence from the West Marches style of campaign play, every individual session will begin and end in the same location (probably the party's airship?).
 A running list of potential goals will be maintained between sessions, and one of those goals will be selected by the players before each session.